• Home

 • How to Prevent Cockroaches

-• How to get rid of Cockroaches
+• How to get rid of

-Jackie
+Jackie Stocks

 I joined UK Marketing for Rentokil Pest Control in January 2009.
-What an enlightenment that has been - cheese mites, bed bugs and confused flour beetles, I never knew such things existed but I have certainly learnt how Rentokil expertise and experience eliminates them.
-Now my mission is to use the website to show the UK that whatever their pest problem, Rentokil have the solution.
-Life outside of work revolves around my husband and kids, so life is pretty hectic!
+What an enlightenment the last 15 years have been! - cheese mites, bed bugs and confused flour beetles, I never knew such things existed but I have certainly learnt how Rentokil expertise and experience eliminates them.
+Whatever your pest problem, Rentokil have the solution.
+Life away from pest control revolves around my family, so life is pretty hectic!

 Need some advice?